dimadin/gravatar-signup-encouragement/readme.txt

 * Add filter for timeout on registration
 * Show message to those who upgraded from older version with information about updates
 * Add two new elements on profile page: header "Profile" and last input
+* Show message if plugin Use Google Libraries isn't installed

 = 1.0 =
 * Moved URL localization and message preparation to function so that URL localization could work and to improve performance, as per [suggestion](http://groups.google.com/group/wp-hackers/browse_thread/thread/4fdc895360c3b087#) from Otto